Frances the Mute: Track listing

 The album was initially slated to have six songs, however the title track "Frances the Mute" (which was going to be the first song) was left out due to time constraints.
 The lyrics for the title track still appeared on the inside of the CD jewel case tray, while the song itself was released on "The Widow" single.
 The ending of "Frances the Mute" reprises the album's bookend, "Sarcophagi" filtered through radio static.

 The finalized track listing had five tracks and was intended to be released as such on all formats.
 Because of disputes with Universal Records, "Cassandra Gemini" (listed as "Cassandra Geminni" on most versions of the album) was arbitrarily split into eight tracks on the CD version, taking up tracks 5 through 12, since the band would otherwise only be paid an EP's wages for a 5 track album.
-The splits also were not done according to the song's actual five movements.
-On digital music stores such as Amazon.com and iTunes Store, "Cassandra Gemini" appears as a single track.
+The splits also were not done according to the song's actual five movements (except the final one, "Sarcophagi").
+On some digital stores such as iTunes and Amazon, "Cassandra Gemini" was available as a single track; currently, on streaming platforms it also appears split into 8 tracks with incorrect names which also do not accurately match the movements (some of the track names are erroneously taken from the movements of the previous song "Miranda That Ghost Just Isn't Holy Anymore").